epfl-ml4ed/SkillThrills/README.md

                 The matching with the job jobs_6 will increase from 5% to: 25% The overall attractiveness of the profile will increase from 3 to: 8
 ```

-### Some explanations

-A few details about the numbers displayed here:
-- For now, I am using very simple functions to compute the matchings
-- The matching between a profile and a job is the percentage of skills required for the job that the profile posesses
-- The overall attractiveness of the profile is the average matching between the profile and all jobs in the market.
-- The matching between a profile and a course is the number of the percentage of skills required to follow the course that the profile posesses

-### TODOs:
-- Add certifications
-- Replace skill names
-- Change required name with prerequisite
-- Multiple matchings with and without prerequisistes
-- Add ranking functions that take into account skill demand and skill offer
-- Recommending multiple skills
-- Adding must have and optional skills in jobs
-- Add time dimension to the job market skills
-- Add ICT jobs file